veracity/veracity-documentation/sections/dataworkbench/apiendpoints.md

 <a name="dataMore"></a>To query for data by workspace ID, call the https://api.veracity.com/veracity/dw/gateway/api/v1/workspaces/{workspaceId}/datasets/{datasetId}/query endpoint.
 You must provide the `{workspaceId}` (string, $UUID) and the {datasetId}(string, $UUID).
 You can use additional properties in your query.

-Below you can see a sample request body.
+Below you can see an example of a succesfful respone.

 ```json
 {